Greg-T8/Notebook/topics/concepts/unit_testing.md

 2. Does it quickly, and
 3. Does it in an isolated manner

+<details><summary>The London Approach vs the Classicist Approach</summary>

-Most people agree on the first and second points.
+Most people agree on the first and second points above.
 The third point, isolation, is so controversial that there are two distinct views on unit testing:

 1. Detroit Approach (Classicist):